happy-teddy/happy-teddy/README.md

 [![Contact Me](https://img.shields.io/static/v1?message=LinkedIn&logo=linkedin&labelColor=0A66C2&color=0A66C2&logoColor=white&label=%20)](https://www.linkedin.com/in/jeancav/)
 🥖🥐

-I am Teddy a passionate web3 dev, specialised in smart contracts and Solidity.
+I am Teddy, a passionate web3 dev, specialised in smart contracts and Solidity.

 Author of the 📓 [**All About Solidity Book**](https://leanpub.com/all-about-solidity-book#:~:text=A%20developer%20guide%20for%20smart,build%20new%20protocols%20and%20dApps.&text=Discover%20the%20secrets%20of%20the,About%20Solidity%22%20for%20a%20reason!)! + ✍🏼 [**All About Solidity** article series](https://medium.com/me/stories/public)